tjfentie/GAME-Resource-Test/docs/session-walkthrough.md

         If unsure, start with a simple, low-input game.

-??? info "Choose Gaming Platform"
-    **Question:** Is the preferred gaming system known and available?
+??? info "**Question:** Is the preferred gaming system known and available?"

     ???
 "If Yes"
         Use their preferred or most-used system.